-[DWH] Snowflake features and architecture [Big Data]
+[DWH] Snowflake Features and Architecture [Big Data]

-This is Ohara from the technical sales department.
+This is Ohara from the Technical Sales Department

-of the data warehouse (DWH) " Snowflake " Well-known cloud-based DWHs include "Google BigQuery" on GCP and "Amazon Redshift" on AWS, but "Snowflake" has recently been gaining popularity.
+Well-known cloud-based DWHs include "Google BigQuery" on GCP and "Amazon Redshift" on AWS, but recently "Snowflake" has also been gaining popularity.

 *Information as of September 2020